-The Retiree Health Insurance Subsidy ("HIS") Program is a cost- sharing multiple-employer defined benefit pension plan established under Section 112.363, F.S.
+The Retiree Health Insurance Subsidy ("HIS") Program is a cost-sharing, defined benefit plan administered by the Division of Retirement within the Department of Management Services ("DMS").
+The benefit is a monthly payment to assist eligible retirees and surviving beneficiaries of state-administered retirement systems in paying their health insurance costs.
+To be eligible to receive a HIS benefit, a retiree under a state-administered retirement system must provide proof of health insurance coverage, which can include Medicare.

 The Florida Legislature establishes and amends the contribution requirements and benefit terms of the HIS Program.
-The benefit is a monthly payment to assist eligible retirees and surviving beneficiaries of state-administered retirement systems in paying their health insurance costs and is administered by the Division of Retirement within the Department of Management Services ("DMS").
-For the Fiscal Year ended June 30, 2023, eligible retirees and beneficiaries received a monthly HIS payment equal to the number of years of creditable service completed at the time of retirement multiplied by \$7.50.
-The payments are at least \$45 but not more than \$225 per month, pursuant to Section 112.363, F.S.
-To be eligible to receive a HIS benefit, a retiree under a state-administered retirement system must provide proof of health insurance coverage, which can include Medicare.
-The HIS Program is funded by required contributions from FRS participating employers as set by the Legislature.
-Employer contributions are a percentage of gross compensation for all active FRS members.
-Effective July 1, 2023, the statutorily required contribution rate pursuant to Section 112.363, F.S. increased to 2% of payroll.
+Since July 1, 2023, eligible retirees and beneficiaries have received a monthly HIS payment equal to their number of years of creditable service multiplied by \$7.50.
+A beneficiary's subsidy payment cannot exceed \$225 per month.
+The HIS Program is funded by statutorily required contributions from FRS participating employers.
+The contributions are submitted to DMS and deposited into the Retiree Health Insurance Subsidy Trust Fund.
+Effective July 1, 2023, the contribution rate increased to 2% of payroll, up from 1.66% for the fiscal year ended June 30, 2023.
 The State has contributed 100% of its statutorily required contributions for the current and preceding two years.
-HIS contributions are deposited in a separate trust fund from which HIS payments are authorized.
 HIS benefits are not guaranteed and are subject to annual legislative appropriation.
-In the event the legislative appropriation or available funds fail to provide full subsidy benefits to all participants, the legislature may reduce or cancel HIS payments.
+In the event that legislative appropriation or available funds fail to provide full subsidy benefits to all participants, the legislature may reduce or cancel HIS payments.

-Information relating to the statutorily required State contribution, benefits paid and the resulting trust fund assets is shown below, for Fiscal Years ending June 30.
+Information relating to the statutorily required State contribution, benefits paid, and the resulting trust fund assets is shown below, for Fiscal Years ending June 30.

-Retiree Health Insurance Subsidy Program Information

-(dollars in thousands)
+Retiree Health Insurance Subsidy Program Information (dollars in thousands)

-2018 2019 2020 2021 2022 Recipients 376,031 385,181 395,179 402,566 409,837 Contributions \$542,539 \$555,485 \$576,623 \$587,856 \$605,133 Benefits Paid \$491,530 \$491,890 \$505,549 \$514,361 \$524,004 Trust Fund Net Assets \$232,463 \$302,044 \$378,261 \$452,618 \$535,368
+Fisca al Year Ended Jur ne 30, 2020 2021 2022 2023 2024 Recipients 395,179 402,566 409,837 415,827 418,210 Contributions \$576,623 \$587,856 \$605,133 \$658,040 \$846,891 Benefits Paid \$505,549 \$514,361 \$524,004 \$534,547 \$808,987 Trust Fund Net Assets \$378,261 \$452,618 \$535,368 \$681,815 \$756,775